Are you prepared for a food emergency? If your not, you may need to rethink your preparedness priorities.

 If you’re like most Americans, you’ve probably never considered the possibility of a widespread food famine hitting this country.
 For most people, the very mention of a famine seems ridiculous, something that could never happen here in America.
-Every day millions of Americans walk through their local supermarkets filling their baskets with enough food to make it through the week.
-Sadly, most of these people have never considered grabbing a couple extra cans of food while at the store — you know, just in case something bad happens!
-They stroll through the store blissfully unaware how the whole system is built on a house of cards that’s just waiting to collapse.
+Every day millions of Americans walk into their local supermarket, filling their baskets with only enough food to make it through the week.
+Sadly, most people have never even thought about grabbing a couple of extra cans of food while at the store — you know, just in case something bad happens!
+They stroll through the store blissfully unaware how the whole system is built on a house of cards, a house that’s just waiting to collapse.

 The Illusion of Food